Cursor

 You are here

-Wayfinding X Change podcast #7: The importance of colour with Leatrice Eiseman
+Wayfinding Xchange Podcast: The importance of colour

 Podcast

-Wayfinding X Change podcast #7: The importance of colour with Leatrice Eiseman
+Wayfinding Xchange Podcast: The importance of colour

 Podcast

-Wayfinding X Change podcast #7: The importance of colour with Leatrice Eiseman
+The importance of colour with Leatrice Eisemen

 Director of the Eiseman Center for Color Information & Training and Executive Director of the Pantone® Color Institute

-In this episode of Endpoint’s Wayfinding X Change podcast, Gideon gets to know Leatrice Eiseman (aka Lee) — head of the Eiseman Centre for Colour Information and Training and Director of the Pantone Colour Institute.
+In this episode of Endpoint’s Wayfinding Xchange podcast, Gideon gets to know Leatrice Eiseman (aka Lee) — head of the Eiseman Centre for Colour Information and Training and Director of the Pantone Colour Institute.

 Widely regarded as one of the most influential people in the world of colour today, Lee talks about her career in colour and the importance of colour in branding, design, and the built environment.